timbru31/PasswordProtect/README.md

   * Flying
 * Auto kick and auto ban (even the IP) after configurable amount of tries
 * Blindness and slowness for the player
-* Jail area - the player is teleported back if he leaves the area - can be turned off
+* Jail area - the player is teleported back if he leaves the area - can be turned off with disableJailArea
 * Per world jail area!
 * **Hashing (one way!)** of password, choose between **SHA, SHA-256, SHA-512, MD5 & more**
 * Custom commands are allowed to execute (like /rules)